TDStrasser/KookaBlockly-Reference/docs/source/installing.rst

 Installing KookaSuite on Microsoft Windows
 ------------------------------------------

 1. Double-click on the downloaded ``KookaSuite-<version>-Win64.msi`` file to launch the Windows Installer.
-The following display will then appear.
+The display in :numref:`wininstall1` will then appear.

+.. _wininstall1:
 .. figure:: images/win-install-1.png
    :width: 400
    :align: center